 Status as of July 20, 2020.
 It's pending at the BIR.

 11. Libel complaint vs Ressa and reporter Rambo Talabong

 Former interior undersecretary, now agrarian secretary, John Castriciones filed a libel complaint with the Quezon City Prosecutor’s Office against reporter Rambo Talabong over a series of reports on conflicts among officials and employees at the Department of the Interior and Local Government (DILG) in 2017.

 Castriciones also filed a libel complaint against Ressa, who, again, did not have editorial involvement in Talabong's reports.

 Status as of January 30, 2020.
-The complaint has been dismissed by the Quezon City Prosecutor’s Office.
+The complaint was dismissed in November 2019 by the Quezon City Prosecutor’s Office.